CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 {{<tab "NetQ UI" >}}

-Open the medium Network Services|All EVPN Sessions card.
+Open the medium Network Services/All EVPN Sessions card.
 In this example there are no alarms, but there are three (3) VNIs.

 {{<figure src="/images/netq/ntwk-svcs-all-evpn-medium-230.png" width="200">}}